Stock Images Used in This Tutorial

 Use a soft round brush and with the Eraser Tool remove the areas like the forehead, the eyes, etc from the Old Man Layer so that the two layers the Old Man Layer and the Ori Layer blend as good as possible.
 This is how your image should look like:

 An Ori has some symbols marked on the skin.
 To do that you can use tattoo brushes, custom shapes or you can create your own shapes.
 I will recommend you one of my list with lots of amazing tattoo brushes http://www.psd-dude.com/tutorials/resources/amazing-tattoo-photoshop-brushes.aspx .
 So choose the symbols and place them over the skin where you want them to be.
 Call this layer Tattoo Layer.
 Select the tattoo shapes(press CTRL+click on the layer's thumbnail), return to the Ori Layer and press CTRL+C and CTRL+V. A new layer was created that contains the tattoo shapes made out of skin.
 Call this layer Skin Tattoo.
 Add some depth to these shapes by adding soft Drop Shadow, Outer Glow and Bevel/Emboss styles to the Skin Tattoo Layer.
 You can Download the PSD file (see below) if you want to see exactly the settings that I have used.

 I added also some symbols on the costume.
 This time I have made the symbol myself similar with the symbol from the Stargate Serial.
 You can take the vector shape also from the PSD file.

 Go to Apply Image once more and this time you will have in a single layer the hole scene.
-Add Lens Flare Effect like in the image:
+Add Filter > Render > Lens Flare effect like in the image: